pam-exchange/BreakGlass/README.md

 ![Running Breakglass](/Docs/BreakGlass-Example.png)

 > [!IMPORTANT]
 > Breakglass account naming convention: `hostname # platform/application # username`.
 The KeePassXC entry password is the account password.
-SSH private keys are stored in entry notes.
+SSH private keys are stored in entries notes.

 > [!CAUTION]
 > Do **not** keep KeePassXC GUI open while running the script.
 Doing so may cause errors and prevent updated credentials from being saved in the local vaultt.

+> [!NOTE]
+> When using Password Safe and accounts with DSSKeys, the passphrase for encrypting the private key is changed every time the SSH key is retrieved.
+I.e. it will update the  database entry even when there is no changes to the private key itself.

 ### Parameters